JohnEarnest/Decker/docs/lil.md

 `x ~ y` is the match operator.
 It produces the number 1 if `x` and `y` are identical values.
 Unlike `=`, match does _not_ convert arguments or automatically "spread" to list elements; `x` and `y` must have identical types to begin with.
 This is particularly important if you want to e.g. check whether an item is the empty list: `()=1,2` yields `()`, but `()~1,2` yields `0`.

 `x , y` is the concatenation operator.
 It is used for joining items together into lists.
 If `x` is a dictionary, `y` will be converted to a dictionary, and the operator will take the union of their key-value mappings, preferring any bindings in `y` over `x` when both are present.
 If applied to two tables, their rows will be concatenated, with any missing columns supplied as 0.
-Note that using `,` on two strings will result in a list of two strings.
+Note that using `,` on two strings will result in a list of two strings, whereas `"" fuse x,y` will concatenate the strings together.

 `x @ y` is spread-indexing: `x` is indexed with each element of `y`.
 For example, `(11,22,33) @ 0,1,0,1,0` is `(11,22,11,22,11)`.
 With an appropriate index `y`, this operator can be used to reorder, duplicate, or filter elements of a list `x`.
 The expression `x @ y` is essentially equivalent to `each v k i in y (x[v k i]) end`, and so it can also be used as shorthand for any `each` loop that would otherwise simply be applying a function to each element of its source.